Wednesday, October 20, 2021

 Astro Magnum packaging photography

 So, back to Toyco.
 It is 1985 or 1986.
 By the end of story, the figure that resides with Intecs in Korea has undergone modifications, forever separating it from the original Astro Magnum figure that debuted in 1983.
 Most notably, leg, backpack, wrist and battery cover changes, ‘MADE IN KOREA’, and a ‘©1983 stamp’.
-Intecs vac metallizes some Galactic Man figures and sends them to Toyco.
-Why?
-Maybe as a thank you.
-Intecs probably did very well out of the situation, selling a good two and a half year's worth of figures (from mid-1984 to Christmas 1986) all over the world.
-Maybe Toyco asked for some figures to hand out to staff in recognition of the toy they created after seeing it reborn again as Destron Laserwave on Japanese shelves in 1985 as part of the world-wide hit Transformers.
+Intecs vac metallizes some Galactic Man figures and sends them to Toyco, or maybe Toyco had them chromed domestically.
+Seemingly at this stage Toyco and Intecs still have close commercial ties, and Toyco asked for some figures to hand out to staff in recognition of the toy they created after seeing it reborn again as Destron Laserwave on Japanese shelves in 1985 as part of the world-wide hit Transformers.
+The figures they received for this purpose were the current version and very much different from the original Astro Magnum.
 For those who follow the history of Transformer toys and their associated rarities, it would be evident that there appears to be a culture of handing out gold and silver figures as competition/campaign prizes and internal company gifts.
 See Takara, in particular.

 Whatever the reason, for a brief moment, the prodigal son returns home, shiny and chrome.